 Today, manufacturers in the United States import raw hemp from Canada, Europe, and China.
 This is a missed opportunity for domestic farmers, for whom hemp would be more profitable than growing crops such as corn and soy.

 “Hemp stands to once again be a vital and viable crop in the United States and around the world,” states the Hemp History Week website.
-Hemp farming in the United States would create long-term jobs in all sectors (including processing and manufacturing), strengthening regional economies and maximizing supply chain efficiencies.
+Hemp farming in the United States will create long-term jobs in all sectors (including processing and manufacturing), strengthening regional economies and maximizing supply chain efficiencies.

 Thanks to advancements in technology, hemp is now being used in a wide array of applications.
 From its historical use in ship rigging, paper, and canvas covered wagons; to modern-day applications such as supercapacitor batteries, product packaging, and car interiors; to it’s ever-relevant role in human nutrition, hemp is a non-toxic and healthy solution for the future.
 You can dig deeper into the many benefits of hemp on the Hemp History Week website.

 Hemp as a crop has wide-reaching environmental benefits, particularly in the realm of regenerative agriculture.
 Its long taproot mitigates soil erosion and can remediate poor soil.
 As one of the fastest growing plants on Earth, it is efficient at carbon sequestration, and as a rotation crop, it can break disease cycles.
 Better yet: synthetic pesticides and fertilizers are not needed for its successful growth, so the farming of this crop will not further pollute our planet.
 Hemp’s prolific pollen production is ideal for our bees and beneficial insects.
 Learn more about how hemp helps bees.